9. Care home fees

 - a husband, wife or civil partner

 - a close relative over the age of 60 (as set out in the guidance used by local authorities)

 - a relative who is disabled or incapacitated.

-In cases where the person's house is also the permanent home of a carer, the local authority has discretion to decide whether or not to include the value of the home in the assessment for as long as they are living there.
+In cases where the person’s house is also the permanent home of a carer, the local authority has discretion to decide whether or not to include the value of the home in the assessment for as long as they are living there.
 This applies especially in cases where the carer has given up their own home to care for the person.
 They may also allow the carer to continue to occupy the home while charging the fees against the home.
-Such a deferred payment agreement (DPA) (see below) means the fees can be recovered by the local authority when the property is sold.
+This is known as a deferred payment agreement (DPA) (see below) and it means the fees can be recovered by the local authority when the property is sold.

 Deferred payment agreements

 By taking out a deferred payment agreement (DPA), a person can ‘defer’ paying the costs of their care home until a later date.
 Payment is not written off but it is delayed.
 The local authority provides funding as a loan which is repaid when the property is sold.
 The Care Act places a duty on all local authorities to operate a deferred payment scheme and to offer deferred payments to people meeting the criteria for the scheme.
 A DPA must be offered to anyone whose property offers adequate security and: